bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Tom:But that's negative, you develop relations with other students, and they have comments during class that illustrate difficult concepts.
   Bala Paranj:Questions definitely zoom in on difficult concepts.
   Bala Paranj:The challenge as an instructor is that developers have diverse backgrounds and are at different stages in their learning curve.

-  Tom:It's great you have written a Ruby/Rails book Tom:At the Railsbridge Saturday, we used Git routines to push a project to Heroku.
+  Tom:At the Railsbridge Saturday, we used Git routines to push a project to Heroku.
 Heroku and Github must be similar.
 Wonder if Heroku doesn't have some routines to do the pushing.

   Brad:Its just too complicated, I sort of understand how everything works, but I cant seem to make anything on my own. maybe it is too easy, with scaffolding you can make a fully functioning twitter app in about 3 lines of console entrie